Thomas & Friends: Tale of the Brave: Plot

 The following day, Percy sees Gator once more, who informs him that he is leaving by ship tonight.
 Thomas soon realises that James was behind the trick and urges him to apologise.
 James refuses, but begins feeling guilty.
 That night, Percy plans to run away on a ship with Gator.
 Thomas deducts where Percy is and rushes to the docks, convincing Cranky to help in stopping the ship.
 He manages to grab the ship with his hook, but is almost pulled into the sea.
 The ship returns to the docks before Cranky can collapse, but Cranky informs Thomas that Percy was already unloaded before the ship departed.

 James finds Percy at the clay pits and tries to apologise, only to be ignored by Percy.
 James accidentally causes another avalanche trying to prove he is braver, getting himself stuck whilst trying to reverse, and refuses to go forward out of fear.
 Percy buffers up and pushes James out of the way of falling rocks, and the two are chased by a continuing avalanche.
 Percy is swept up in the avalanche and is almost crushed by a falling boulder.
-Marion catches the boulder before it falls on Percy, discovering the fossilised skull of a Megalosaurus inside.
-Marion helps Percy to the Steamworks where he is repaired; when he returns, Percy receives and accepts an apology from James.
+Marion catches the boulder before it falls on Percy and discovers the fossilised skull of a Megalosaurus inside.
+Marion helps Percy to the Steamworks where he is repaired; when he returns, Percy receives and accepts an apology from both James and Thomas.
 After seeing the fossil on display, Percy rushes to the docks and gets the chance to say goodbye to Gator.